ExploreMapCompareBlogSign in

 Is Buena Vista Middle a good middle school?

 Buena Vista Middle has a Scope Score of 47 out of 100, placing it in the 69th percentile of California middle schools and ranked #523 statewide.
 17.2% of students exceeded the state standard on the 2025 CAASPP assessment, which is near the California average of 17.3%.
-The Scope Score weights five dimensions: the exceeded-vs-met split (45%), proficiency (25%), grade-level growth (15%), chronic absenteeism (10%), and suspension rate (5%).
+The Scope Score weights six dimensions for middle schools: exceeded standard (43%), met or exceeded (22%), grade 3-to-5 growth (15%), chronic absenteeism (10%), ELPAC English Learner proficiency (5%), and suspension rate (5%).
 Data source: California Department of Education CAASPP 2025, analyzed by SchoolScope.

 What are Buena Vista Middle's CAASPP test scores?